 2020-04-24 5ffd0f28Initial publication

-We try hard to provide a useful workflow validated by professionals.
+We try hard to provide a useful solution validated by professionals.
 However, we cannot anticipate every situation, and therefore cannot guarantee this procedure will work for your needs.
-Always back up your data and test the workflow to determine the correct procedure for you.
+Always backup your data and test the solution to determine the correct procedure for you.